 What goes into the cost of link building?

 Although the cost of outsourcing link building might seem high at first, several factors go into the cost of a managed campaign.

 - Content Creation: Writing, designing, and producing high-quality content takes time.
-The more content you create, the higher the cost of a managed link building campaign.
+The more content you create, the higher the cost of managed link building campaigns.

 - Outreach Employees: Finding relevant websites that are likely to link to your site takes time and effort.
 You need experienced SEOs who know their way around the web for an effective campaign.

 - Technology: The ability to quickly research competitors and keywords, access hundreds of website owners, monitor campaigns, and create analytics reports doesn’t come for free.
 The tools needed to manage a link building efforts quickly add up.